History of Antonio Banderas in Timeline

 As of 2016, Antonio Banderas resides in the United Kingdom in Cobham, Surrey.

-In 2018, Banderas starred in the National Geographic limited series 'Genius: Picasso' as Pablo Picasso.
-For his performance, he received a Primetime Emmy Award, a Screen Actors Guild Award, and a Golden Globe Award nomination.
-He also acted in 'Life Itself', which premiered at the Toronto International Film Festival.
+In 2018, Antonio Banderas starred as Pablo Picasso in the National Geographic limited series 'Genius: Picasso', earning him a Primetime Emmy Award, a Screen Actors Guild Award, and a Golden Globe Award nomination.
+He also acted in 'Life Itself', which premiered at the Toronto International Film Festival that year.

-On May 25, 2019, Antonio Banderas won the Cannes Film Festival Award for Best Actor for his role in 'Pain and Glory'.
+On May 25, 2019, Antonio Banderas won the Cannes Film Festival Award for Best Actor for his role in the Spanish film 'Pain and Glory', directed by Pedro Almodóvar.
+His performance was highly praised.

 On November 15, 2019, Antonio Banderas' theater project, the Teatro del Soho CaixaBank, opened in Malaga.
-It is a creation center dedicated to the production, exhibition and distribution of shows, and training in the different areas of the performing arts.
+The creation center is dedicated to the production, exhibition and distribution of shows, and training in the different areas of the performing arts.

 2019: Awards for Pain and Glory